formsy/formsy-material-ui/README.md

 * 0.1.1 Fix exports
 * 0.1.2 Babelify same!
 * 0.1.3 Fix Checkbox & Toggle to return value when unchanged, don't import all of MUI (!), update example in README.
+* 0.1.4 Add formsy-react dependency (previously assumed it was already installed)

 ## Acknowledgements

-Based on an example from: [Ryan Blakeley](https://github.com/rblakeley)
+Based on an example from [Ryan Blakeley](https://github.com/rblakeley).